 For the safety of all pupils the school does not allow any medicines, including homoeopathic, herbal or oriental remedies, in school or in the boarding houses without informing the Medical Centre/boarding staff and following the instructions as listed below:

 - Parents must complete a consent form available from the Medical Centre.

 - Pupils must not under any circumstances share/swap or trade their medicine with another pupil.

 - Pupils must keep their medication safe and secure

 - All medication must be in its original container, labelled with the pupil’s name, dose and frequency.
-This information must also be cleared labelled in English.
+All medication must be indentifiable in the BNF and licensed to use.

 NB.
 Administration of all medicines sent in from home is at the discretion of the member of staff to whom the request is made.
 Every effort will be made to fulfil your requirements.
 However, please note that neither the member of staff nor Scarborough College accept responsibility for failure to do so.
 Medication found without permission will be confiscated and pupils will be subject to disciplinary action.